BechiixD/BechiixD/README.md

 I like Web Development, and also Machine Learning and AI

-I would also like to learn C++ or Rust in the future, but in the future...

 [![Bechi's GitHub stats](https://github-readme-stats.vercel.app/api?username=BechiixD)](https://github.com/anuraghazra/github-readme-stats)

 ## Who I am for the world?